-8.3.6 Enable
+8.3.4 Enable

-UCC2732x-Q1 provides an enable input for improved control of the driver operation.
-This input also incorporates logic-compatible thresholds with hysteresis.
-The input is internally pulled up to V{DD} with a 100-k Ω (typical) resistor for active-high operation.
-When ENBL is high, the device is enabled, and when ENBL is low, the device is disabled.
-The default state of the ENBL pin is to enable the device, and therefore can be left open for standard operation.
-The output state when the device is disabled is low, regardless of the input state.
-See the truth table (Table 8-1) for operation using enable logic.
+The UCC37321/2 provides an enable input for improved control of the driver operation.
+This input also incorporates logic compatible thresholds with hysteresis.
+It is internally pulled up to VDD with 100-k Ω resistor for active high operation.
+When ENBL is high, the device is enabled and when ENBL is low, the device is disabled.
+The default state of the ENBL pin is to enable the device and therefore it can be left open for standard operation.
+The output state when the device is disabled is low regardless of the input state.
+See Table 8-1 for the operation using enable logic.

-The ENBL input is compatible with both logic signals and slow-changing analog signals.
-It can be directly driven, or a power-up delay can be programmed with a capacitor between ENBL and AGND.
+ENBL input is compatible with both logic signals and slow changing analog signals.
+It can be directly driven or a power-up delay can be programmed with a capacitor between ENBL and AGND.